-The girl later labelled as Sweden’s first supermodel, and as one of the world’s most beautiful women, was born Hjördis Paulina Genberg on 10th November 1919, the fourth of six children (five girls and one boy) to Gerda Paulina (née Hägglund) and Johan Georg Genberg.
+The girl later labelled as Sweden’s Cinderella, their first supermodel, and as one of the world’s most beautiful women, was born Hjördis Paulina Genberg on 10th November 1919, the fourth of six children (five girls and one boy) to Gerda Paulina (née Hägglund) and Johan Georg Genberg.

 Hjördis’ birthplace was the tiny village of Åsarne in Jämtland county, a region of trees and lakes in the northern half of Sweden.
 Her often repeated birthplace of Kiruna (Sweden’s northernmost city, more than 500 miles further north), is an arctic exaggeration, perhaps related to David Niven’s erroneous birthplace of Kirriemuir, Scotland.